tremor-rs/tremor-runtime/README.md

 See our [Demo](demo/README.md) for a complex Tremor setup that can easily be run locally by using docker compose.

-Checkout the [Recipes](https://www.tremor.rs/docs/recipes/README) on our website.
-Each comes with a docker compose file to run and play with without requiring lots of dependencies.
+Checkout the [Guides](https://www.tremor.rs/docs/0.12/guides/) on our website for more examples on how to use tremor.

 ## Packages